pacharanero/openmaxims-linux/README.md

 * realised there might be a lot more UTF-8 re-encoding required as other compiler error messages came in, therefore I put the whole lot into version control
 * `<deep_breath />`
 * re-encoded as UTF-8 all .java files that the compiler couldn't compile due to charset encoding issues (these were mainly Logic.java files).
 I considered a job-lot re-encoding to UTF-8 but thought this might break stuff so I just re-encoded the stuff that was failing.
-* CAREUK/src missing - I have raised this as an issue on openMAXIMS' GitHub repo, and for now as a workaround I've commented out all references to CAREUK in the WebAppBuild.xml build file.
-I'm not sure what effect the absence of CAREUK from the final build will have... ;-)
+* CAREUK/src and Racpc/src missing - I have raised this as an issue on openMAXIMS' GitHub repo, and for now as a workaround I've commented out all references to CAREUK & Racpc in the WebAppBuild.xml build file.
+But this breaks later when these classes are called but haven;t been built.
+* ` <brick_wall /> `
 *